chakrihacker/meteor-reactive-objects/README.md

   reativeProp: 'value'
 }

-// Just drop it in the first  argument and give your list of wanted reactive properties.
-// Don't worry about overriding existing properties.
-Defaults are preserved.
 ReactiveObjects.setProperties(reactiveObject, ['reativeProp', 'otherReativeProp'])

 //Now for a look at the objects state! reactiveObject.normalProp
   => 'someObjectProp' //not a reactive property but it was preserved. reactiveObject.reativeProp
-  => 'value' //this is now a reactive property!
-Sit back and let it do your work for you. reactiveObject.otherReativeProp
+  => 'value' //this is now a reactive property. reactiveObject.otherReativeProp
-  => undefined //Oh, this now exits as a reactive property even though it did not have a value, sweet!
+  => undefined //this now exits as a reactive property.
 ```

 ## Use Case?